 How CARITAS partnered with RFFI

-The partnership began after Stephen led a tour of The Healing Place for Richmond City Health Director Danny Avula.
+The partnership began after Stephan led a tour of The Healing Place for Richmond City Health Director Danny Avula.
 Danny recognized that fathers in THP might need additional help reconnecting with their children and suggested RFFI as a partner.
 Anthony Mingo, the RFFI Coordinator, soon joined Stephen bring the concept to life.

 Today, the Fatherhood Initiative course covers topics including trauma, resilience, co-parenting and more based on best practices developed by the National Partnership for Community Leadership.